 Students explore a comprehensive, multicultural overview of the history of theatrical productions from ancient festival and classical theater through the mid 17th century.
 Current theatrical productions are attended.
 Theatrical productions are examined in a multidisciplinary approach.
-Meets the general studies elective requirement.
+Meets general studies elective requirement for Aesthetics and the Creative Arts.